When Women Lead Differently, Everything Changes

 No one left with warm fuzzies.
 They left with a real plan.

-This is what happens when women leaders use their relational strengths to redesign the work instead of absorbing its consequences.
-The team shifts from survival mode to something more human and effective.
+That was the change.
+The team moved from survival mode to something more human and effective.

 Same leader.
 Different use of her strengths.
-Very different organization.
+The whole system feels different.

 What Women Bring To Leadership (Beyond The Posters In HR)